Stock market volatility: Options traders expect more, more, more

 Disclaimer and Other Important Information:

 Not an offer and confidential: This site and the information in it is provided for your internal use only.
 The information contained herein is proprietary and confidential to Harvest Volatility Management LLC (the “Adviser”) and may not be disclosed to third parties or duplicated or used for any purpose other than the purpose for which it has been provided.
-Although the information provided herein has been obtained from sources which the Adviser believes to be reliable, we do not guarantee its accuracy, and such information may be incomplete or condensed.
+The information presented herein may contain expressions of opinion, which are subjective, may be difficult to prove, and are subject to change without notice.
+Additionally, although the information provided herein has been obtained from sources which the Adviser believes to be reliable, we do not guarantee its accuracy, and such information may be incomplete or condensed.
 The information is subject to change without notice.
 This communication is for information purposes only and is not intended as an offer or solicitation with respect to the purchase or sale of any security or of any fund or account (a “Fund”) the Adviser manages or offers.
 Since we furnish all information as part of a general information service and without regard to your particular circumstances, the Adviser shall not be liable for any damages arising out of any inaccuracy in the information.

 Future looking statements, Performance Data and strategy level performance reporting: The information in this site is NOT intended to contain or express exposure recommendations, guidelines or limits applicable to a Fund.
 The information in this report does not disclose or contemplate the hedging or exit strategies of the Fund.
 While investors should understand and consider risks associated with position concentrations when making an investment decision, this report is not intended to aid an investor in evaluating such risk.
 The terms set forth in the Offering Documents are controlling in all respects should they conflict with any other term set forth in other marketing materials, and therefore, the Offering Documents must be reviewed carefully before making an investment and periodically while an investment is maintained.
-Statements made in this release include forward-looking statements.
+Statements made herein include forward-looking statements.
 These statements, including those relating to future financial expectations, involve certain risks and uncertainties that could cause actual results to differ materially from those in the forward-looking statements.
-Unless otherwise indicated, Performance Data is presented unaudited and “net” of management fees and other fund expenses (i.e. legal and accounting and other expenses as disclosed in the relevant Fund’s Offering Documents”) and net of performance allocations.
+Unless otherwise indicated, Performance Data is presented unaudited, “net” of management fees and other expenses, and net of performance allocations.
+Returns presented may reflect the reinvestment of dividends and other earnings.
 Due to the format of data available for the time periods indicated, both gross and net returns are difficult to calculate precisely.
 Accordingly, the calculations have been made based on in some cases limited available data and a number of assumptions.
 Because of these limitations, the performance information should not be relied upon as a precise reporting of gross or net performance, but rather merely a general indication of past performance.

-Investment Risks: Investing in the Fund is speculative and involves varying degrees of risk, including substantial degrees of risk in some cases.
-The Fund may be leveraged and may engage in other speculative investment practices that may increase the risk of investment loss.
-Past results of the Fund investment manager is not necessarily indicative of future performance of the Fund, and the Fund’s performance may be volatile.
+Investment Risks: Investing in a Fund is speculative and involves varying degrees of risk, including substantial degrees of risk in some cases.
+A Fund may be leveraged and may engage in other speculative investment practices that may increase the risk of investment loss.
+Past results are not necessarily indicative of future performance, and a Fund’s performance may be volatile.
 The use of a single advisor could mean lack of diversification and, consequently, higher risk.
-The Fund may have varying liquidity provisions and limitations.
-There is no secondary market for investors’ interests in the Fund and none is expected to develop.
+A Fund may have varying liquidity provisions and limitations.
+There is no secondary market for investors’ interests in a Fund and none is expected to develop.

 This is not a solicitation to buy or an offer to sell interest in our funds, such offers will be made only by distribution of a private placement memorandum and only in compliance with applicable law.